Episode 58

 Speaker:

-more informed choices.
+to make more informed choices.

 Speaker: